stefanbschneider/stefanbschneider.github.io/_pages/research.md

 comments: false
 ---

-I'm a PhD researcher at the computer networks group at Paderborn University.
-My research focus is on network softwarization and cloud computing, but I am also interested in machine learning and applying it to the networking domain.
+I'm a PhD student and researcher at the computer networks group at Paderborn University.
+My research focus is on 5G, network softwarization/virtualization, and cloud computing, but I am also interested in machine learning and applying it to the networking domain.

 I enjoy tackling and solving challenging problems and am always looking to learn something new.
-If you are interested in collaborating, feel free to contact me: stefan.schneider@upb.de
+If you are interested in collaborating, feel free to contact me.

 ## Projects